clbarnes/inkscape-docker/README.md

 ## Notes

 Because docker images are not built on the same schedule as commits are made to the inkscape repo, the `master` tag for `Dockerfile.source` image may not represent the current `master` revision.

-The main dockerfile is intended to optimise for container size; the `.source` dockerfile is intended to optimise for build caching.